Wheel gymnastics: History

 The wheel was invented in 1925 by Otto Feick in Schönau an der Brend.
 The grandson of a blacksmith, Feick was inspired by the memory of an event from his childhood in Reichenbach, when he had tied sticks between two hoops that his grandfather had made and rolled down a hill.

 He filed for a patent as "wheel-gymnastic and sports equipment".
 He had invented the wheel in Ludwigshafen am Rhein c.
 1920–1922, on the grounds of the VSK Germania, a sports club, of which he was the founding chairman.
 The patent was issued on 8 November 1925; the name "Rhönrad" has been registered and protected since 1926 ("Rhön" is the name of the mountain region where the wheel was invented).

 The Rhönrad was featured at the GeSoLei trade fair held in Düsseldorf in 1926.

 In 1936, this sport was shown at the Olympic Games in Berlin, but was not presented as an Olympic discipline.

 The focus of wheel gymnastics remains largely in Germany, but there are wheel groups in several countries and every 2 years the International Wheel Gymnastics Federation holds a World Championships competition.
 Former world champion wheel gymnast Wolfgang Bientzle moved from Germany to Chicago and runs his own company WHEEL JAM to educate and train people of every age to do Wheel gymnastics.

-Wheel gymnastics were used by the Japanese Special Attack Units in Kamikaze pilot training.
+Wheel gymnastics were used for pilot training with the Imperial Japanese Army Air Service to sport their dexterity and physical prowess before their peers, in particular by the Japanese Special Attack Units in Kamikaze pilot training.
+Using such contraptions would give them greater balance in order to inure them to the twists and turns they would experience in the air.